-LCPS is committed to providing all students with a high quality, personalized learning experience during the 2020-2021 school year.
-Anticipating that there may be differences in students’ progress throughout the spring and summer, LCPS will need to identify students’ instructional readiness levels in Reading and Math when school begins September 8th.
-Therefore, LCPS has elected to administer NWEA’s MAP Reading and Math Growth assessments to students in grades 2-8 and select math courses in high schools in the fall, winter, and spring.
+LCPS is committed to providing all students with a high quality, personalized learning experience.
+LCPS will administer NWEA’s MAP Reading and Math Growth assessments to students in grades 1-8 and select math courses in high schools in the fall, winter, and spring.

-Following our distance learning model, MAP assessments will be delivered remotely to students between September 21 and October 16 in a synchronous learning experience.
+For students enrolled in Virtual Distance Learning, MAP assessments will be delivered remotely to students in a synchronous learning experience.
 While the assessment sessions will be managed by school staff, parent/guardian support may be necessary to aid students in successfully accessing and navigating the test.
 Additional information regarding the testing sessions will be forthcoming from your student’s assigned school.

 LCPS-Approved Device for MAP Administration

-LCPS recommends that all students utilize their district-provided device while participating in the MAP assessment.
+LCPS recommends that all students utilize their division-provided device while participating in the MAP assessment.
 All LCPS students, grades K–12, are eligible to be assigned an LCPS individual learning device.
-Please follow the instructions below if you had previously declined the district provided device but now wish to receive one and participate in the MAP assessment.
+Please follow the instructions below if you had previously declined the district-provided device, but now wish to receive one and participate in the MAP assessment.

 Families who wish to obtain an LCPS device for testing may visit https://bit.ly/DDI-REPAIR to schedule an appointment at one of our on-site locations to be assigned an LCPS individual learning device.
 Please note, that you may also schedule an appointment to return this device at a later date.